Isolation and Quarantine Housing

 - consider whether you can travel back home in a way that doesn’t expose others

 Bathrooms for isolation and quarantine spaces vary.
-Some are private in the room, some are a single-user across the hall, and some are an assigned stall in a community bathroom.
+Some are private in the room, some are single-user and across the hall from the room, and some are an assigned stall in a community bathroom.
 Each isolation or quarantine space can meet specific needs depending on the individual situation of a resident.